-As explained in the report, it is important that you first select a probiotic that provides the specific bacteria or yeast shown to help with your condition, such as irritable bowel syndrome (IBS), other abdominal pain, vaginal infection, H. pyloriinfection, forms of diarrhea, cold and flu, and even high cholesterol and anxiety.
+As explained in the report, it is important that you first select a probiotic that provides the specific bacteria or yeast shown to help with your condition, such as irritable bowel syndrome (IBS), other abdominal pain, vaginal infection, H. pyloriinfection, forms of diarrhea, cold and flu, and even high cholesterol, anxiety, and weight issues.

 What's more, you need to know the proper dosage.
 The amount of cells provided by probiotic products in this review alone ranged by more than 900,000%, from just a few million per daily serving, to as much as 900 billion!

 You also need to know if the product actually contains its listed amount of viable (living) probiotic organisms.
 Our tests found five probiotics for adults or children which did not -- they contained only 16.3% to 55.8% of what was listed on their labels.
 If you own a pet, be aware that among probiotics for dogs or cats, one contained only 42.9% of the claimed amount; another (which didn't list even an amount) had only a relatively tiny number of organisms; and we found a third was recently reformulated to contain just 2% of the organisms it used to provide.

 Fortunately, we also found many probiotics with the number of organisms they claimed -- typically billions.
 We also checked to make sure these products were not contaminated with other organisms, such as molds and certain disease-causing bacteria.